Skip to main content

 • Faster Page Load: Optimized images reduce load time by 40-60% on average

-• Higher Conversions: Fast-loading pages convert 25-40% better than slow ones
+• Higher Conversions: Fast-loading pages convert 25-significantly better than slow ones

 • Better SEO: Google uses page speed as a ranking factor - faster sites rank higher